mnlipp/VM-Operator/webpages/pools.md

 The `retention` specifies how long the assignment of a VM from the pool to a user remains valid after the user closes the console.
 This ensures that a user can resume work within this timeframe without the risk of another user taking over the VM.
-The time is specified as
+The time is specified as an [ISO 8601 duration](https://en.wikipedia.org/wiki/ISO_8601#Durations).
-[ISO 8601 duration](https://en.wikipedia.org/wiki/ISO_8601#Durations).
+Specifying an ISO 8601 time is also supported, but if you consider to using an absolute time, check again whether a dedicated VM for the user is more appropriate.

 Setting `loginOnAssignment` to `true` triggers automatic login of the user (as described in [section auto login](auto-login.html)) when